Kerava Upper Secondary School

-Kerava Upper Secondary School and Upper Secondary School for Adults is located near the centre of Kerava, only a few minutes´walk from the railway- and bus stations.
+Kerava Upper Secondary School is located near the centre of Kerava, only a few minutes´walk from the railway- and bus stations.
 The modern open learning environment is equipped with state-of-the-art technology and offers also facilities for extra-curricular activities.

 In accordance with the national core curriculum of upper secondary education, an upper secondary student has to complete the minimum of 75 courses of which approximately two thirds are national compulsory courses and the remaining advanced and applied courses.
 The scope of the syllabus is three years but studies may be completed in two, three or the maximum of four years.

 The academic year in Kerava upper secondary school is divided into five periods and within each period students usually complete 5-7 courses based on their own choices.
 Each period ends with a six-day exam period, during which examinations are held for the subjects conducted during that period.
 Depending on the subject a number of smaller tests and course assignments during courses are part of the course assessment, too.

 The following languages are available in the school curriculum: advanced syllabus in English, French, German and Russian and basic syllabus in French, German, Russian and Spanish.

 In addition to completing general upper secondary school syllabus, students also complete the Finnish Matriculation Examination.
 Students can complete the whole examination over one examination period or do it in parts over three consecutive examination periods.
 The matriculation examination comprises at least four tests.
 The only test that is compulsory for everyone is the mother tongue exam.
 Students select the three other compulsory subjects from the following: a second national language, a foreign language, mathematics or an exam in one subject in the humanities and natural sciences.
 The examination can also include optional subjects.
 The examination is currently under a process of digitalization and will become fully digital by spring 2019